mietek/halcyon-website/pages/guide/index.md

 #### Sandbox sources

-Additional Cabal packages may be made available for installation in the sandbox layer by including a [`sandbox-sources`](/reference/#halcyon_sandbox_sources) magic file.
+Additional Cabal packages may be made available for installation in the sandbox directory by including a [`sandbox-sources`](/reference/#halcyon_sandbox_sources) magic file.

 ```
 https://github.com/mietek/text-icu#fpic